Madir99/ECCMediaFS12-POC/README.md

 - [ ] Add support for directories
 - [ ] Develop a filesystem checker (utilizing ECC for checking and fixing)
 - [ ] Implement variable node size (currently fixed at 512 bytes)
-- [ ] Explore and implement compression (Consider a custom algorithm; if pursued, it may become a separate GitHub project)
+- [ ] Implement compression (Consider using a custom algorithm; if a custom algorithm is chosen, develop it as a separate GitHub project)
-- [ ] Code cleanup
+- [ ] General code cleanup
 - [ ] Create a Linux driver (to be developed as a separate GitHub project)